kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   THe contribution acceptance is documented in the contributing guide at <https://github.com/dragonflyoss/community/blob/master/CONTRIBUTING.md#contributing-code-and-docs>.

-  **TODO for Dragonfly team:** "requests to the CNCF, and changes to governance or project goals" not found.
+  **TODO for Dragonfly team:** TOC Reviewer suggests to add documentation explaining how the project handles requests to the CNCF, and changes to governance or project goals.

-- [x] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for specific teams (example: Security Response Committee).**
+- [x] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for speci fic teams (example: Security Response Committee).**

   <!-- (TOC Evaluation goes here) -->
   Dragonfly describes the basic roles, responsibilies, and how to become on the role in the [community ladder](https://github.com/dragonflyoss/community/blob/master/COMMUNITY_LADDER.md).

-  **TODO for Dragonfly Team:** there's duplicated definitions of "Adding New Member/Approver/Maintainer" in the community documents:
+  **TODO for Dragonfly Team:** There are duplicate definitions of "Adding New Member/Approver/Maintainer" in the community documents:
   - location 1: <https://github.com/dragonflyoss/community/blob/master/COMMUNITY_LADDER.md?plain=1#L164>
   - location 2: <https://github.com/dragonflyoss/community/blob/master/COMMUNITY_MEMBERSHIP.md#adding-new-memberapprovermaintainer>
-  It's suggested to consolicate, and implement single source of truth.
+  It's suggested to consolicate them, and implement a single source of truth.

 - [ ] **Document a complete maintainer lifecycle process (including roles, onboarding, offboarding, and emeritus status).**